What is Counseling?

 WILL MY HEALTH INSURANCE COVER COUNSELING?

 Most insurance plans cover mental health services but only if a counselor is licensed.
-If you do not have health insurance, many counselors will work with clients on a sliding-fee scale basis or offer a payment plan.
+If you do not have health insurance, many counselors will work with clients on a sliding-fee basis or offer a payment plan.
 Talk to your counselor about your options.
 Ideally, counseling is concluded when the presenting problem becomes more manageable or is resolved.
-However, some insurance companies and managed care plans limit the number of reimbursable sessions.
+Some insurance companies and managed care plans limit the number of reimbursable sessions.
 You should check with your health plan to find out more about any limitations in your coverage.
-It is not uncommon for insurance companies to grant additional sessions when petitioned by a counselor if based on an assessment, statement of necessity, and estimated timeline of care.
+It is not uncommon for insurance companies to grant additional sessions when petitioned by a counselor if based on an assessment, a statement of necessity, and an estimated timeline of care.
 Your counselor should be able to talk with you about their practices and experience working with insurance companies.

 HOW LONG DOES COUNSELING TAKE?